Kirk and Becca Tjaden

 Jonathan and Jenny Stoll

 Jonathan and Jenny Stoll are missionaries with SIM.
 They met in Ethiopia in 2010, married in 2011, and had their daughter, Johanna, in 2012.
 Jonathan is involved in Theological Education, and Jenny is a nurse, now serving as a stay-at-home homeschooling mom.
 They were with SIM Ethiopia until 2016 when the Lord, through unrest in the country and a family emergency, brought them back to the U.S. for a temporary assignment working with internationals in Columbia, S.C.
 In 2020, while in the U.S., Joshua joined their family.
-Currently, they are preparing to transition to a new field in Cochabamba, Bolivia, where Jonathan is slated to teach at Seminario Biblico UCE.
-Their departure date is estimated to be February 2021.
+They have transitioned to a new field in Cochabamba, Bolivia, where Jonathan is slated to teach at Seminario Biblico UCE.

 Her excitement about this new calling is two-fold.
 One is the opportunity to serve people from around the world living in Europe – spreading the Gospel to those who might otherwise remain unreached.
 The second is the chance to give North Americans the experience of serving in Europe and exploring how God might be further calling them to serve in the dark spiritual landscape of Europe – whether they go, give, or pray.